Eurocc-Italy/dl_tui/README.md

 ## Configuration

-Configuration options can be given via the `config_client` and `config_server` keys in the input JSON file.
-The library first loads the default options written the JSON files located in the library's `dtaas/etc/default` folder (which can be taken as a template to understand the kind of options which can be configured) and overwrites them with the content provided in the input JSON file.
+The library first loads the default options written the JSON files located in the library's `dtaas/etc/default` folder (which can be taken as a template to understand the kind of options which can be configured).

+If you wish to overwrite these defaults and customise your configuration, it is recommended to save a personalised version of the `client_config.json` and `server_config.json` files in the `~/.config/dtaas-tui` folder.
+The options indicated here will take precedence over the defaults.
+Missing keys will be left at the default values.

+If you wish to send a custom configurazion on the fly, it is also possible to pass configuration options via the `config_client` and `config_server` keys in the input JSON file, also in JSON format.
+These will take precedence over both defaults and what is found in `~/.config/dtaas-tui/config_<client/server>.json`.

 For the client version, the configurable options are: